The toughest Roads

 If the Mass.
 Registry receives information indicating that your continued operation of a Motor Vehicle in Massachusetts would result in an immediate threat to public safety, the Registrar has the right to immediately revoke your driver’s license for an indefinite period of time.
 The purpose of this procedure is to promptly remove a driver from the roadway if he or she has been determined to represent an immediate threat to the safety of the public.
 MassDOT indefinitely revokes approximately 1,500 licenses each year under the immediate threat law.

 Immediate threat suspensions are not confined to driver’s licenses.
 This means that the RMV can revoke your vehicle’s registration if a hearings officer determines that continued operation of the motor vehicle would pose an immediate threat to public safety.
-If you are facing an immediate threat suspension, don’t hesitate to reach out today.
-Contact The Law Office of Brian Simoneau, P.C. by calling 508-665-2995.
+Appeal your immediate threat suspension the right way.
+Contact us today for a free case review.

 Why Was My License Indefinitely Suspended?